 top of page

-Relocating to Houston can be an exciting new chapter—but for many renters, especially those moving from out of state, the experience can quickly turn into a nightmare due to sophisticated rental scams.
+Relocating to Houston can be an exciting new chapter.
+However, for many renters—especially those moving from out-of-state—the experience can quickly turn into a nightmare due to sophisticated rental scams.

-While legitimate rental listings are out there, so are fraudulent ones—often found on "reputable" platforms like Apartments.com, Craigslist, or Facebook Marketplace.
-These scams tend to follow predictable patterns and prey on the urgency, stress, and limited local knowledge of newcomers trying to secure housing before they arrive.
+While legitimate rental listings exist, fraudulent ones are also prevalent.
+They are often found on "reputable" platforms like Apartments.com, Craigslist, or Facebook Marketplace.
+These scams tend to follow predictable patterns, preying on the urgency, stress, and limited local knowledge of newcomers trying to secure housing.

 Rental scams can be convincing, but they often share several warning signs.
 Here are the most common red flags seen in fraudulent listings: